 Enabling Apps from Unknown Sources

-Alright, here’s where the real guide begins.
-The first thing we have to do on your Amazon Fire tablet is dive into the settings menu.
-Despite Amazon’s modification to Android to create Fire OS, the operating system is actually incredibly similar to Google’s own, and that includes how third-party apps are installed outside of Amazon’s own app store.
 Both Amazon and Android refer to third-party apps as “unknown sources,” and are blocked by default.
-Unlike a device running iOS, however, Android allows user to install any app on their device so long as you’ve enabled the ability to do so.
+Unlike a device running iOS, however, Android allows users to install any app on their device so long as you’ve enabled the ability to do so.

 Downloading and Installing the APKs